Welcome to my hometown

 Photo: Björn Folin

 Professor in international health at Karolinska Institute who co-founded Doctors Without Borders Sweden.
 Helped to establish the foundation Gapminder, which contributes to good global development by making social, economic and environmentally related issues readily accessible and easy to understand.
-He has been an advisor to the World Health Organization and the Swedish International Development Cooperation Agency (Sida) and is in great demand for his lectures on public health.
+He has been an advisor to the World Health Organization and the Swedish International Development Cooperation Agency (Sida) and was in great demand for his lectures on public health.

 Photo: Jörgen Hildebrandt